tbreuss/notes-client/README.md

 Please refer to the server documentation on how to add a valid user to the notes database.

+## Demo

+You can see a Demo running at: <https://notes.tebe.ch>
+Login details are "guest" with "guest".

 ## More npm commands

 ~~~bash